YashChaudhary18/java-logic-programs/strings/Readme.md

 5. Store the word with the maximum length.

 ---
-3.Remove All Spaces from a String (Java)
+3. Remove All Spaces from a String (Java)

 📌 Overview :
 This Java program removes all spaces from a given string.